NFL DFS picks, lineup advice for Sunday main slate from daily Fantasy football optimizer tool

-Developing a successful NFL DFS strategy can take many forms, but one of the most common approaches is focusing on games with the highest projected point totals when identifying top NFL DFS picks and building NFL DFS stacks.The highest over/under in the NFL odds for the Sunday main slate is 48.5 in the Cowboys vs. Panthers matchup.
-Other potential high-scoring matchups on Sunday include 49ers vs. Buccaneers (over/under of 46.5), Seahawks vs. Jaguars (47.5), and Colts vs. Cardinals (46.5).
-Thus, you can expect stars like Dak Prescott, Sam Darnold, Christian McCaffrey and Jonathan Taylor to be core players in many NFL DFS lineups.
+Developing a successful NFL DFS strategy can take many forms, but one of the most common approaches is focusing on games with the highest projected point totals when identifying top NFL DFS picks and building NFL DFS stacks.The highest over/under in the Week 7 NFL odds for the Sunday main slate is 54.5 in the Cowboys vs. Commanders matchup.
+Other potential high-scoring matchups on Sunday include Colts vs. Chargers (over/under of 48.5), Saints vs. Bears (over/under of 46.5), and Raiders vs. Chiefs (over/under of 45.5).
+Thus, you can expect stars like Dak Prescott, Jayden Daniels, Jonathan Taylor, Ladd McConkey and Travis Kelce to be core players in many NFL DFS lineups.

 Players of that caliber, however, will set back your NFL DFS salary cap, forcing you to search for more potential NFL DFS sleepers and NFL DFS values.
-Should players like Daniel Jones or Baker Mayfield find their way into your quarterback slot for Sunday's main slate?
-Will underperforming players like Ja'Marr Chase and Tee Higgins finally live up to their price tags on NFL DFS sites?
+Should players like Daniel Jones or Justin Herbert find their way into your quarterback slot for Sunday's main slate?
+Will underperforming players like Saquon Barkley and Tua Tagovailoa finally live up to their price tags on NFL DFS sites?
 Before making any NFL DFS picks for Sunday or locking in NFL DFS lineups on sites like DraftKings and FanDuel, be sure to check out SportsLine's advanced NFL DFS lineup optimizer.

 New users can also target the latest Underdog promo code, where they can pick at Underdog and get $100 in site credits after making a $5 wager: